-Amasia is the working name given to the continent that likely will be produced when Eurasia and North America bump into each other.
-Scientists are a bit vague about when this will happen, suggesting it could take place anywhere between 50 million and 200 million years from now.
-So, there’s plenty of time to make survival plans.
+Amasia is the working name that's been given to the continent that likely will be produced when Eurasia and North America bump into each other.
+Scientists aren't quite sure exactly when this will happen, suggesting it could take place anywhere between 50 million and 200 million years from now.
+So, there’s plenty of time to make survival plans!

 The Mechanics of Plate Tectonics

 The tectonic plates of the Earth, on which continents sit, are always moving on a drifting layer called the asthenosphere; this is made up of rock that is squishy enough to flow.
-But, it doesn’t flow in a way we would recognize, such as water does; it flows on a geologic timescale measured by a few metres a century.
+But, it doesn’t flow in a way we would recognize (like water); it flows on a geologic timescale measured by a few meters a century.

 Some plates move faster than others.
 The Indo-Australian plate is the Formula 1 of geology, moving at about 15 cm (six inches) a year.
 About 70 million years ago it collided with the southern part of the Eurasian Plate.
 The impact of one continent slamming into another, even in slow motion, was enough to throw up the Himalayan Mountain range.
 The collision is still ongoing and the mountains are still rising.

 One of the people involved in a new Yale University study predicting the creation of the enlarged continent is Ross Nelson Mitchell.
 He is quoted by The New York Times as saying: “The fusion of North and South America together will close the Caribbean Sea and meet Eurasia at the present-day North Pole.”

 The Yale study suggests that Australia is moving north and will drift into Asia somewhere between Japan and India.
 Africa will then close up behind Australia and this will mark the creation of another supercontinent.